Resignation Letter Examples Due to Health Issues

 - Your final paragraph should express your appreciation for the time you shared with the company and the opportunities you had there.

 - Close with your signature: Sincerely, Firstname Lastname followed by your typed signature.
-In an email, your contact information would be included.
+In an email, your contact information should be included.

 Your Phone Number